What is a 911 operator?

 How much do 911 operators make?

-Additionally, the operator’s level of training and experience can significantly impact their salary.
-Those with advanced certifications or specialized training, such as Emergency Medical Dispatch (EMD) certification, often command higher salaries.
-The type of agency (police, fire, medical, or combined) can also affect pay.
+An operator’s training and experience also play a big role in their pay.
+Those with advanced certifications or special training, like Emergency Medical Dispatch (EMD) certification, typically earn more.
+The type of agency they work for – whether it’s police, fire, medical, or a combination – can influence their salary as well.

 Highest paying states